deepmancer/asyncpg-client/README.md

 )
 ```

-## Creating an AsyncPostgres Instance
+### 🏗️ Creating an AsyncPostgres Instance

-You can create an instance of AsyncPostgres using the configuration:
+Next, create an instance of `AsyncPostgres` using your configuration:

 ```python
 from asyncpg_client import AsyncPostgres